 Our Community Setting

-Patients are scheduled every 45 minutes, each treatment lasts 60-90 minutes, and all treatments are given in private rooms.
+Patients are scheduled every 30 or 60 minutes, depending on the service or practitioner, and each treatment lasts 60-90 minutes.
+All treatments are given in private rooms.

 Each patient gets time to talk about concerns privately and then receives treatment in a calming private space.
 Gentle music plays in the background.
 Most people lie back and fall asleep, or drift into a calm, peaceful mental state.

 The core of community acupuncture is the sliding scale that allows everyone to have access to this beautiful form of medicine.
 Patients pay what they can afford based on a guideline for income.
 We ask that you pay what you can afford AND still receive treatment at the frequency that is best for you.
 That way you can receive the best possible outcome without worrying too much about the cost.